isaacs/node-glob/README.md

 the behavior of Bash and other sh-like shells, with as much speed as possible.

+> [!NOTE]
-Note that prior versions of `node-glob` are _not_ on this list.
+> Prior versions of `node-glob` are _not_ on this list.
-Former versions of this module are far too slow for any cases where performance matters at all, and were designed with APIs that are extremely dated by current JavaScript standards.
+> Former versions of this module are far too slow for any cases
+> where performance matters at all, and were designed with APIs
+> that are extremely dated by current JavaScript standards.

 ---